medishen/md-logger/README.md

 # gland-logger

-`gland-logger` is a flexible and efficient logging library for Node.js that provides logging capabilities to both files and the console.
-It supports file rotation, buffering, and customizable log levels, making it suitable for a wide range of applications.
+A customizable and modular logger designed for both console and file-based logging with support for file rotation, buffering, color personalization, and modular transport handling.

 ## Features

-- **File and Console Logging**: Log messages to files and console with color-coded output.
+- **Console and File Logging**: Log messages to both console and file with custom formats.
 - **File Rotation**: Automatically rotate log files based on size.
-- **Buffering**: Accumulate log messages in a buffer before writing to the file for efficiency.
+- **Buffering**: Buffer logs and flush them at intervals or when reaching a buffer size.
+- **Color Personalization**: Customize log message colors for better console readability.
+- **Modular Transports**: Easily configure and extend logging transports (console, file).
-- **Customizable Log Levels**: Supports different log levels including info, warn, error, and debug.
+- **Customizable Log Levels**: Use predefined log levels (`info`, `warn`, `error`, `debug`) or set your own.
-- **Auto-Flush**: Periodically flushes buffered logs to the file.
+- **Default Levels**: The default log level is `info` if not specified.

 ## Installation

-You can install `@medishn/gland-logger` via npm:

 ```bash
 npm install @medishn/gland-logger